jhuttner/pb-command/README.md

+# PB-command

+## Purpose

+Look at a list of your recent commands, select one, and then hit enter.
+It will go into your Mac's copy buffer provided that you have a reverse SSH tunnel setup from your remote box.

+Yeah yeah, I know this is a rather specific setup for people that develop on a cloud from a Mac.
+Sorry.

-Make sure to get the pathing correct.
+## Make sure to get the pathing correct.
 I have /home/jhuttner/bin in my path.

 01:pb-command(master) jhuttner$ pwd
 /home/jhuttner/git-repos/pb-command